Thursday, November 21, 2024

 Since then, we’ve seen these same board members poorly handle former football coach Mel Tucker’s sexual harassment case, be at odds with the former interim president, and refuse to listen to student and faculty protestors on issues ranging from Israel divestment to faculty unions.

-While you could argue that these issues are reflective of the current board members’ characters, the closer we examine these recurring problems at MSU, the more we find an underlying issue with the institutions MSU participates in and the university itself.
+While you could argue that these issues are reflective of the current board members’ characters, the closer these recurring problems at MSU are examined, the more an underlying issue is identified with the institutions MSU participates in and the university itself.

 When Trustee Brianna Scott accused then-board Chair Rema Vassar of misconduct in October 2023, the following investigation done by Miller & Chevalier concluded that multiple trustees’ actions were unethical, violated bylaws and “created fissures” in university government.

-Very reminiscent of the theatrics we see in modern politics.
+Very reminiscent of the theatrics seen in modern politics.

 However, raising the question of who allowed these people to control university funds may just leave you pointing your finger at yourself and saying “Really?
 Us?
 We’re the reason these people are running the university?”